PPM1D is a promising new therapeutic target for MDS

 EvansMDS Discovery Research Grant 2017

 In our preliminary studies, we have determined that the PPM1D mutations cause increased levels and activity of PPM1D.
 PPM1D is a phosphatase, an enzyme, that regulates the DNA damage response pathway.
-Importantly, increased activity of PPM1D in the mutant cells can be targeted therapeutically.
-Although a PPM1D inhibiting drug does not exist, a tool compound that can be used in the laboratory, but does not have sufficient drug-like properties to be used clinically, can be used to validate PPM1D as a therapeutic target for the treatment of t-MDS.
+Importantly, increased activity of PPM1D in mutant cells is a potential therapeutic target.
+Although a PPM1D inhibiting drug does not exist, a tool compound that can be used in the laboratory does, but without sufficient drug-like properties to be used clinically and can be used to validate PPM1D as a therapeutic target for the treatment of t-MDS.

 Our second major aim is to understand better how the mutations in PPM1D lead to t-MDS.
-Our preliminary data indicate that the mutations always remove the same portion of the protein, which removes a signal that targets PPM1D for degradation.
+Our preliminary data indicate that the mutations always remove the same portion of the protein, turning off a signal that targets PPM1D for degradation.
 We propose to examine the mechanistic basis for this degradation and determine how PPM1D is regulated.

 In aggregate, these studies will not only inform the biology PPM1D mutations, but will also lay the groundwork for the development of new therapies that target PPM1D for the treatment of t-MDS.

 Kahn JD, Miller PG, Silver AJ, Sellar RS, Bhatt S, Gibson C, McConkey M, Adams D, Mar B, Mertins P, Fereshetian S, Krug K, Zhu H, Letai A, Carr SA, Doench J, Jaiswal S, Ebert BL, PPM1D truncating mutations confer resistance to chemotherapy and sensitivity to PPM1D inhibition in hematopoietic cells, Blood 2018, doi: 10.1182/blood-2018-05-850339